Don’t we all wish there were more than 24 hours in a day?

 For a while, I would just try to power through my day, saying I’d take a break when I finished my work.
 Once I became more proactive about taking the breaks I scheduled, I’d end my work day feeling less tired and more available and present for my family.

 Everyone has limits, no matter how effective they are at their job.
-I find that stretching and finding other ways to move on my breaks is extra important to keep my brain and body happy and healthy.
+I find that stretching and finding other ways to move on my breaks are extra important to keep my brain and body happy and healthy.

 Why it works: Scheduling out your breaks makes you more likely to take them and sets healthy boundaries that prevent burnout.